The 10 Best TV Shows of 2022 (So Far)

 gomorrah

-Production of the world entertainment that best portrayed the Italian mafia, Gomorra came to an end at its peak, with the fifth season, a rare feat to see.
-The visceral and rustic drama ended up unfolding a perfect narrative, consistent with what has been shown since the premiere: the confrontation between the “brothers” Genny (Salvatore Esposito) and Ciro (Marco D’Amore) for the criminal control of peripheral neighborhoods of the city of Naples.
-The Italian series was notable for showing the mafia life raw, without retouching.
+A world entertainment production that best portrayed the Italian mafia, Gomorra came to an end at its peak, with the fifth season, a rare feat to see.
+The visceral and rustic drama ended with a perfect narrative, consistent with what has been shown since the premiere: the confrontation between the ‘brothers’ Genny (Salvatore Esposito) and Ciro (Marco D’Amore) for the criminal control of peripheral neighborhoods of the city of Naples.
+The Italian series was notable for showing the raw, unretouched mafia life.

 Gomorrah is available on HBO Max.